 Despite the fun-loving and spirited nature of Holiday’s guides, they are a serious-minded, vigilant bunch when it comes to the safety of their guests.
-They have to be, otherwise, they wouldn’t work for Holiday; a company that requires them to jump through some rigorous hoops in dealing with emergency situations.
+They have to be, otherwise, they wouldn’t work for Holiday.
+The company requires them to jump through some rigorous hoops in dealing with emergency situations.

 The state requires all river guides to fulfill a 40-hour, Advanced First Aid Certification.
-Holiday requires its trip leader to do more and earn a 72-hour Wilderness First Responder’s Certification—similar training to that of an Emergency Medical Technician (EMT), but oriented towards wilderness.
-The state also requires these certifications to be renewed every three years—too long of a gap for Holiday, which has its guides do a refresher annually.
+Holiday requires its trip leader to do more.
+They have to earn a 72-hour Wilderness First Responder’s Certification.
+It is similar training to that of an Emergency Medical Technician (EMT), but oriented towards wilderness.
+The state also requires these certifications to be renewed every three years; too long of a gap for Holiday, which has its guides do a refresher annually.
 “We’re more aggressive about these renewals because we feel that if you go three years without using these skills, you could forget a lot of stuff,” says Tim Gaylord, Operations Manager.

 One of the biggest skills guides learn as a first responder is knowing when to evacuate.
 “Blending these wilderness skills and medical skills is an art,” says river and mountain bike guide leader Brin Finnigan, who has had to use these skills on the job.
 “Because there are so many different variables to consider—oncoming nightfall and weather for example—when you are not within 45 minutes of a hospital.